SerialLain3170/adeleine/reference_scft/README.md

 ![](./data/result2.png)
 ![](./data/result3.png)

-- `AdaIN` corresponds to my implementation in `../reference_adain` and `SCFT` corresponds to this implementation
+- `AdaIN` corresponds to my implementation in `../reference_adain` and `SCFT` corresponds to this implementation.
-- While `AdaIN` sprays, `SCFT` is able to colorize by recognizing correspondences between reference images and line arts
+- While `AdaIN` sprays color on line arts, `SCFT` is able to colorize by recognizing correspondences between reference images and line arts